oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

     - org: Cloud Native Computing Foundation

 --- abstract

-Transaction Tokens (Txn-Tokens) enable workloads in a trusted domain to ensure that user identity and authorization context of an external programmatic request, such as an API invocation, are preserved and available to all workloads that are invoked as part of processing such a request.
-Txn-Tokens also enable workloads within the trusted domain to initiate transactions with protected user identity an authorization context throughout the call chain of the workloads required to complete the request.
+Transaction Tokens (Txn-Tokens) are designed to maintain and propagate user identity and authorization context across workloads within a trusted domain during the processing of external programmatic requests, such as API calls.
+They ensure that this context is preserved throughout the call chain, even when new transactions are initiated internally, thereby enhancing security and consistency in complex, multi-service architectures.
 --- middle

 # Introduction